finevine/Projet5/README.md

 ## Features

+You can find products that are sold in France.

-Using the terminal select "Find a substitute" OR "My food"
+Using the terminal select "Substitute a product." or "Manage favourites."

+You can save favourites, display them in the terminal or delete them.

 ## License